marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 Path ID:

-: The path Id selected by the client for the new path.
+: The Path ID selected by the client for the new path.

 PUNCH_MY_PATH frames are ack-eliciting.